flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 of Lisp and the infinite tinkerability which comes with it.

 This tinkerability extends to key bindings in another way.
-Just as you can redefine existing functions or redefine existing functions, you can create, redefine, and remove key bindings.
+Just as you can redefine existing functions, you can create, redefine, and remove key bindings.

 You can also run functions by name, without a specific keybinding, using `M-x {function-name}`, e.g. `M-x save-buffer`.
 "M" stands for